Atlantic Health System Neuroscience's neuroradiology services can diagnose diseases of the brain, head, neck and spine, including:

 - Diseases of the blood vessels

-- Angiography – Imaging technique used to produce images of the blood vessels and other key areas of the body, including the brain
+- – This imaging technique is used to produce images of the blood vessels and other key areas of the body, including the brain

 - Biplane neuroangiography

-- PET/CT with Cortex-ID™ – Helps detect Alzheimer’s disease; this computer program enables our clinicians to compare a patient’s brain PET/CT scan to a database of age-matched normal subjects to check for abnormalities.
+- – Helps detect Alzheimer’s disease; this computer program enables our clinicians to compare a patient’s brain PET/CT scan to a database of age-matched normal subjects to check for abnormalities.